Last Updated: 2018

 Applying the 30% MSR limit, the gross monthly salary have to be at least S$4,167 to qualify for the mortgage loans.

-In actual fact, you need to make more than S$4,167 to own the house and the car at the same time because of your living expenses.
+In actual fact, you need to earn more than S$4,167 to own the house and the car at the same time because of your living expenses.

 You can also argue that not all the loan repayments are made in cash.
 You can use CPF for mortgage payments.